hibobmaster/matrix-stt-bot/README.md

 Set a correct `room_id` or remove it if you hope the bot to work in the rooms it is in.

+Tips: if bot exits because `RuntimeError: Unable to open file 'model.bin' in model`, try `rm -r models` then relaunch the container.

 5. Finally

 Launch the container